UNINETTSigma2/documentation/jobs/framsetup.md

 reservation, no other job should delay it.
 But before it gets a reservation, the queue system backfiller is free to start any other job that can start now, even if that will delay the job.

-## Quality of Service (QoS)

-A job's quality of service sets the partitions and different allocated resources to ensure efficient use of the machines.
-For information about how to set the quality of service, visit the [Quality of Service](qos.md) page.

-## Project Environment {#projenvironment}

--   Job gets private `/tmp` and `/var/tmp`, deleted by job epilog
--   Job prolog creates `$SCRATCH` (`/cluster/work/jobs/<jobid>`), deleted by epilog
--   Files marked with `copyback` *file* get copied back to submit directory by epilog
--   Commands registered with `cleanup` *command* get run by epilog
--   Prolog sets environment variables like `$SCRATCH`, `$OMP_NUM_THREADS`
--   Epilog prints usage statistics in the job stdout file

-All jobs get a scratch area `$SCRATCH` that is created for the job and deleted afterwards.
-To ensure that output files are copied back to the submit directory, *even if the job crashes*, one should use the `copyback` command *prior* to the main computation.

-Alternatively, one can use the personal scratch area, `/cluster/work/users/$USER`, where files will not be deleted after the job finishes, but they *will be deleted* after 42 days.
-Note that there is **no backup** on `/cluster/work/users/$USER` (or `$SCRATCH` directory).

-For more information about storage options, click on the articles under the **Files and Storage** section on the menu to the left.